Coffee World Corner

-The synthetic boiler coating is another standout feature.
-This food-safe inert coating on the aluminum single boiler is designed to reduce scale build-up.
-Not only does this improve the flavor of the coffee, but it also promises a longer lifespan for the machine.
-During my time with the Gaggia Classic Pro, I noticed the consistency in temperature and taste of coffee, shot after shot, which can be attributed to this innovative boiler design.
+There's also the synthetic boiler coating which is food-safe inert coating on the aluminum single boiler designed to reduce scale build-up.
+This improves coffee flavor and gives the machine a longer lifespan.
+During testing the Gaggia Classic Pro, I noticed the consistency in temperature and taste of coffee, shot after shot, which can be attributed to this innovative boiler design.

-Steam performance smoothly frothed milk microfoam within seconds.
+Steam wand smoothly frothed milk microfoam within seconds.
 Controllable pressure operation allowed intricate designs of latte art.

 Pros: